mixmesh/mixmesh/README.md

 Makefile.top-level has a number of other useful targets, e.g. clean, mrproper, megapull and *dialyzer*.

-## Prepare Obscrete
+## Prepare Mixmesh

 Create a self-signed certificate to be used by the SMTP/POP3 SSL servers:

-`$ ./bin/obscrete --self-signed-ssl-cert > cert.pem`
+`$ ./bin/mixmesh --self-signed-ssl-cert > cert.pem`

-and then create a mandatory file structure needed by Obscrete:
+and then create a mandatory file structure needed by Mixmesh:

-`$ ./bin/mkconfig /tmp/obscrete cert.pem alice`
+`$ ./bin/mkconfig /tmp/mixmesh cert.pem alice`

 mkconfig in this case created:

-* /tmp/obscrete/pki/data
+* /tmp/mixmesh/pki/data
-* /tmp/obscrete/alice/player/temp/
+* /tmp/mixmesh/alice/player/temp/
-* /tmp/obscrete/alice/player/buffer/
+* /tmp/mixmesh/alice/player/buffer/
-* /tmp/obscrete/alice/player/pki/data/
+* /tmp/mixmesh/alice/player/pki/data/
-* /tmp/obscrete/alice/player/maildrop/spooler/
+* /tmp/mixmesh/alice/player/maildrop/spooler/
-* /tmp/obscrete/alice/player/ssl/
+* /tmp/mixmesh/alice/player/ssl/

-As it happens this is the file structure used by the configuration files under ./obscrete/etc/*.conf.
+As it happens this is the file structure used by the configuration files under ./mixmesh/etc/*.conf.

-## Start Obscrete
+## Start Mixmesh

-Start Obscrete with an appropriate configuration file, e.g.
+Start Mixmesh with an appropriate configuration file, e.g.

-`$ ./bin/obscrete --config ./etc/obscrete.conf`
+`$ ./bin/mixmesh --config ./etc/mixmesh.conf`

 ## Start simulator